Does a headache pester you in the morning after a night when you had a little more to drink than usual?

 - High altitudes

-- Exposure to extreme cold or extreme sunlight.
+- Exposure to extreme cold or extreme sunlight

 Thanks to our modern lifestyle, recurring headaches are becoming more and more common.
-Not surprisingly, the marketplace is filled with various types of headache treatment ranging from instant headache relief to migraine headache relief and even sinus headache relief.
+Not surprisingly, the marketplace is filled with various types of headache treatments ranging from instant headache relief to migraine headache relief and even sinus headache relief.

 To apply the oil topically, take a few drops on your fingers, apply it to the affected area and gently rub it in.
 The good thing about lavender oil is that, unlike most medicinal oils, you need not dilute it.

 2. Peppermint: Peppermint oil can provide soothing relief for headaches.
 Headaches are often caused by poor blood flow to the head.
 As the fresh-smelling peppermint oil has vasodilating and vasoconstricting properties, it helps to pump blood by opening and closing the arteries.
 Peppermint oil also helps open up the sinuses.
 This plays a crucial role in helping relieve headaches as more oxygen gets into the blood.
 As with lavender oil, peppermint oil can be inhaled or applied locally.

 3. Basil Oil: This strong-smelling and unique-tasting herb has gained popularity as a topping for pizza and pasta.
 But what many people don’t know is that the oil derived from the basil plant can also be a natural home remedy for relieving headaches.
 Basil oil works as a muscle relaxant, so it helps provide relief for headaches caused by tension and tight muscles.